 - Flow through, re-circulation and retain and reuse systems

 - Equipment (ie. pumps, strainers, UV)

 Whether you are an operator, supervisor, manager, or health official, you will want to attend this exciting course to gain a stronger understanding of this increasingly popular equipment.

 ***Please wear closed toe shoes to the training session***

-Please note that lunch is NOT provided at this location – please bring a lunch for this session.
+Please note that lunch is NOT provided at this location – please bring a lunch, drinks and snacks for this session.

 To attend this training please register online.
 Payment can be made online, via cheque (made payable to Ontario Parks Association) or by calling the OPA office with a credit card for processing (905-864-6182, ext.
 6710).